jsantell/dancer.js/README.md

     // After 60s, let's get this real and map a frequency to an object's y position
     // Note that the instance of dance is bound to "this" object.y = this.frequency( 400 );
-  }).after( 120, function() {
+  }).onceAt( 120, function() {
-    // After 120s, this will be called every frame.
-Keep in mind, the previous 'after' will also still be called every frame, since we did not place an ending time on it
+    // After 120s, we'll turn the beat off as another object's y position is still being mapped from the previous "after" method beat.off();
   });

   dance.play();